Medically reviewed by Kristin Hall, FNP

 Written by Our Editorial Team

-The birth control pill, or “the pill” as it’s more commonly known, hit the market in the very late 1950s, marking the beginning of a movement in women’s ability to have dominion over their reproductive life.
+The birth control pill, or “the pill” as it’s more commonly known, hit the market in 1960, marking the beginning of a movement in women’s ability to have dominion over their reproductive life.

 It was game-changing.
 Within two years, 1.2 million American women were taking it, according to the Journal of Ethics.

 The pill is still a remarkable tool, and today, women have more options than ever.

 You may have heard of low dose birth control pills from a friend, your healthcare provider or even an advertisement.
 They’re quite common and come in several different brand names.
 But how do you know if it’s the right choice for you?

 You can start here, doing your research and getting your questions answered.